ibm-cloud-docs/openshift/openshift_ingress.md

     oc apply -f myingressresource.yaml -n <namespace>
     ```
     {: pre}
 4. Verify that the Ingress resource was created successfully.
+If messages in the events describe an error in your resource configuration, change the values in your resource file and reapply the file for the resource.

     ```
     oc describe ingress myingressresource
     ```
     {: pre}

-      1. If messages in the events describe an error in your resource configuration, change the values in your resource file and reapply the file for the resource.

 Your Ingress resource is created in the same namespace as your app services.
 Your apps in this namespace are registered with the cluster's Ingress ALB.